xiaolijz/xiaolijz.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I’m a third-year master’s student at [the School of Automation Science and Engineering at South China University of Technology](SCUT_SCHOOL_URL), supervised by [Prof. Yang Cong](https://scholar.google.com/citations?user=iUUu8PkAAAAJ&hl=en).
-My research interests mainly focus on <span style="color: var(--global-theme-color); font-weight: 600;">robotic manipulation in dense and cluttered environments</span>, with an emphasis on <span style="color: var(--global-theme-color); font-weight: 600;">grasping and non-prehensile manipulation</span> for object rearrangement.
-Beyond that, I am also broadly interested in <span style="color: var(--global-theme-color); font-weight: 600;">3D perception and object pose estimation</span>.
+My research interests mainly focus on robotic manipulation in dense and cluttered environments, with an emphasis on grasping and non-prehensile manipulation for object rearrangement.
+Beyond that, I am also broadly interested in 3D perception and object pose estimation.
 Before that, I received my B.E. degree from [the School of Mechanical Engineering and Automation at Northeastern University](NEU_SCHOOL_URL).

-If you are interested in my research, please feel free to contact me via [email] (xl24232221@gmail.com).
+If you are interested in my research, please feel free to contact me via [email](mailto:xl24232221@gmail.com)